Electricboots/ChalkMod/README.md

 If you look at the source code, you might think "Did a monkey write this?"
 This is very insulting.
 I am the equivalent of at least 10 monkeys. 🐵 (Seriously though, I barely know what I'm doing...)

 ## IMPORTANT
-For the best user experience, you must use the Persistent Chalk and Chalk Logs plugins together with Chalk Mod.
+ - For the best user experience, you must use the Persistent Chalk and Chalk Logs plugins together with Chalk Mod.
+ - I offer no guarantee that this plugin works at all.
+Do not use this plugin on your Cove server if you are cannot accept that your server might freeze or crash or memory leak etc.

 ## Installation